Last Updated on February 24, 2022

 - Structured Program and Security

 I think studying abroad is a great option for students because it’s straightforward and structured.
-Also, there’s usually financial assistance available.
+Check out my guide on how to afford study abroad!

 If you’re looking for more independent travel options, keep scrolling!

 I think a lot of people are unaware of just how many diverse internship opportunities there are in their field!
 You don’t just have to intern at the nearest financial firm or for the local mayor if you want a summer abroad!